JEE/Chemistry/States of Matter and Gaseous State

 A representative States of Matter and Gaseous State problem gives data and asks for the conclusion.
 What should be done first?

-Method: identify the active concept from Ideal gas equation or Dalton law, then check conditions before using a formula or reaction memory.
+Method: identify the active concept from Ideal gas equation and gas laws or Dalton law of partial pressures, then check conditions before using a formula or reaction memory.
 This is a newly written example, not a copied source question.

 States of Matter and Gaseous State — JEE Advanced trap example